-This model is admittedly simple, and neglects the formation of defect clusters, dislocation forests, and other radiation defects which would serve as additional point defect sinks.
-Initial simulations using the model in this study show the injected interstitial effect to weaken somewhat with increased sink density, which would be expected to evolve as the material is irradiated.
+This model is deliberately simple, neglecting the formation of defect clusters, dislocation forests, and other radiation defects which would serve as additional point defect sinks.
+Initial simulations using the model in this study clearly show, however, the injected interstitial effect to weaken somewhat with increased sink density, which would be expected to evolve as the material is irradiated.
 Therefore, a quantitative measure of the injected interstitial effect will only be possible by completely accounting for radiation-induced microstructural changes, as proposed by Golubov et al. [?].
-In addition, the injected interstitial effect has been observed in far more complex materials, such as the oxide dispersion strengthened alloy MA956 [REF], even though the grain boundary and incoherent precipitate sink terms are much stronger.
+In addition, the injected interstitial effect has been observed in far more complex materials, such as the oxide dispersion strengthened alloys MA956 and MA957 [], even though the grain boundary and incoherent precipitate sink terms are much stronger.
+In these alloys the observed swelling vs, depth profiles show only the near-surface peak with total suppression in the injected interstitial zone, most likely as a consequence of their very high sink density, In simple materials such as iron (this study), nickel, and even 316 stainless steel where the sink density is much lower, ion irradiation usually but not always leads to a double peak distribution [my 36, 37, 38] depending on the dpa rate and irradiation temperature.
+In Badger's work [37] the double peak in a very pure 316 model alloy moves from a double peak to a single peak as the temperature is increased, as was observed in this study.

+[36] T. Aruga, Y. Katano, K. Shiraishi, "Double peak of voidage depth profile in carbon or nitrogen ion irradiated 316 stainless steel", J. Nucl.
+Mater.
+122&123 (1984) 191-195.

+[37] B. Badger, D. L. Plumton, S. J. Zinkle, R. L. Sindelar, G. L. Kulcinski, R. A. Dodd, W. G. Wolfer, "Experimental investigation of the effect of injected interstitials on void formation", ASTM STP 870, 1985, pp. 297-316.

+[38] A. Bhattacharya, Doctoral Dissertation, Ion irradiation effects on high purity bcc Fe and model FeCr alloys, Sept 12, 2014, UNIVERSITÉ PARIS-SUD.

 A full treatment of the injected interstitial effect in complex materials may be possible by implementing an extra, spatially-dependent interstitial source term in more comprehensive, recently developed models [?].

 5. Conclusions

-A spatially varying rate theory model for radiation defect production was modified to account for injected interstitials, and augmented with some elements of the production bias model (PBM).
+A spatially varying rate theory model for radiation defect production in ion-irradiated metals was modified to account for injected interstitials, and augmented with some elements of the production bias model (PBM).
 The presence of injected interstitials both suppresses and shifts the main damage peak towards the free surface, while also reducing the total vacancy supersaturation via increased recombination.
 This “exposes” a second peak, 100 nm from the free surface, which has been observed in recent experiments.
 Predictions were made showing differences in the strength of this effect at different temperatures and dose rates.
+The most important observation is that the double peak behavior shifts with increasing temperature to a single near-surface peak, in agreement with experimental observations.
 Care should be taken when interpreting ion beam irradiation experiments, as no uniform or uniformly varying region of true damage may exist depending on the parameters of the experiment.